sagemath/trac_to_gh/Issue 7066.md

 # Issue 7066: sympow ignores CC and uses gcc even when CC is set to Sun's compiler

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7066

 Original creator: drkirkby